VirtoCommerce/vc-platform/docs/user-guide/introduction-to-virtocommerce/mobile-starter-app.md

 ![](../../assets/images/docs/qr_9eb6619b.png)
 * A fully functional mobile storefront app opens as the customer would see it:
 ![](../../assets/images/docs/00-home.PNG)
-It's preconfigured to duplicate the Virto Commerce storefront demo site [http://demo.virtocommerce.com/Clothing](http://demo.virtocommerce.com/Clothing).
-Create some test orders in the app right now and process them in Commerce Manager at [http://demo.virtocommerce.com/admin](http://demo.virtocommerce.com/admin) later.
+It's preconfigured to duplicate the [Virto Commerce storefront demo site](https://virtocommerce.com/request-demo).
+Create some test orders in the app right now and process them in Commerce Manager [here](https://virtocommerce.com/request-demo) later.

 You can create your own mobile point of sale apps using our Mobile Starter kit.
 Check [Getting started for developers](docs/vc2devguide/development-scenarios/mobile-starter-kit-getting-started) guide for  technical details.